wxie2017/wxie2017.github.io/pages/speech/be_nice.md

 To be nice is to be positive.
 We all want a relaxed, no-tension environment.
 But sometime there is conflict and there can be opinions I disagree.
-To be nice is particularly necessary in these situation.
-For example, in our meetings, the evaluator may use some strong words on my speech, you may feel insulted.
+To be nice is particularly necessary in these situations.
+For example, in our meetings, the evaluator may use some strong words on my speech, I may feel insulted.
 But I should still give my apprieciation, anyway, the evaluator is another human being, one very much like yourself.
-He just wants to help me regardless which word he uses in his evaluation.
+She just wanted to help me regardless which word she uses in her evaluation.
 We all need forgive and improve.
 If we can share skills, knowledge and interests through ongoing conversation, we are fine.
 I guess this is one of the reasons I was elected as the club president.
 This gives me more chances to be nice.